Consumers who have poor credit and are seeking loans should be careful not to fall victim to an advance fee loan scam.

 Avoiding this type of scam is simple.
 Just remember that legitimate lenders should not charge you an up-front fee for a loan.
 They make their money via the interest you pay on the loan, not through fees.
 If, however, there is a processing fee involved, the lender should deduct that fee from the loan amount, rather than charging you a separate fee.

 Consumers who fall victim to an advance payment loan or credit card scam should contact the media source that advertised the bogus offer.
 Responsible advertisers will terminate these ads and contact law enforcement.
 Since most advance-fee loan scams involve a victim in one state and a scam artist in another, reporting the problem to the Federal Trade Commission is wise.
 They can be reached online or by calling 1-877-FTC-HELP (1-877-382-4357).
-Consumers may also contact the Georgia Department of Law's Consumer Protection Division at 404-651-8600 or 800-869-1123.
+Consumers may also contact the Georgia Attorney General's Consumer Protection Division at 404-651-8600 or 800-869-1123.